-Liberia, the West African nation founded in 1847 by American freemen and freed slaves, was torn apart by more than a decade of some of the most savage civil wars of the 20th and early 21st century.
-And 10 years after the conflicts ended, the nation still has an unemployment rate as high as 85 percent, 80 percent of the population lives in poverty, the nation’s power grid has yet to be rebuilt, and about 40 percent of Liberians are illiterate.
+A decade after Liberia's civil wars ended, the nation still has an unemployment rate as high as 85 percent, 80 percent of the population lives in poverty, the nation’s power grid has yet to be rebuilt, and about 40 percent of Liberians are illiterate.

-But there is hope.
-In public schools without electricity, with insufficient supplies of text books, and, in some cases, without enough chairs for students or clean drinking water, students are struggling to learn.
-And as these photos attest, despite all the barriers they have to overcome, these boys and girls, young women and young men, seem to understand that learning and literacy are the foundation upon which all other forms of personal and national progress are built.
+As these images, made in Liberian schools in January 2014, attest, despite all the barriers they have to overcome, Liberias boys and girls, young women and young men, seem to understand that learning and literacy are the foundation upon which all other forms of personal and national progress are built.

 This work would not have been possible without support from CODE, the International Book Bank, the We-Care Foundation and Reading Liberia, and Professor E.W.
 Saul of the University Missouri/St. Louis.
 CODE, IBB, and We-Care are supporting the improvement of public education in Liberia through the provision of books and advanced teacher training.